agmakedo/GoEuler/README.md

 # GoEuler

-My attempt to solve every Project Euler question, using threads, regardless of how unecessary https://projecteuler.net/
+As a Go learning exercise, trying to solve Project Euler problems using threads, regardless of how unecessary https://projecteuler.net/